Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 ##### Benetech Guardian L - Advanced Facility Security Robot

 Guardian Ls are roughly spherical robots about two and a half feet in diameter.
 They have eight extendable spider legs and one automatic weapon pod on each side, somewhat like arms.
 The Guardian L is programmed to defend with lethal force, hence the L in its name.
-They operate best in pairs so that one can pin down an intruder with automatic fire and the other can apply lethal force.
+They operate best in pairs so that one can pin down an intruder with automatic fire and the other can apply said L.

 ###### Good At (+2)

 - Patrolling a facility or parameter
-- detecting unauthorized targets
+- Detecting unauthorized targets
 - Shooting at targets identified as unauthorized
 - Analyzing credentials
-- identifying falsified or invalid credentials
+- Identifying falsified or invalid credentials
 - Defending against physical attacks

 ###### Bad At (-2)

 - Fighting hand to hand
-- Quick reaction actions
+- Quick reactions
 - Anything requiring hands and arms

 **Autonomous**​—The Guardian L can operate itself and proceed according to its role as a facility guard.